FRRouting/frr/doc/developer/hooks.rst

 Definition
 ----------

-.. c:macro:: DECLARE_HOOK(name, arglist, passlist)
+.. c:macro:: DECLARE_HOOK(name, args...)
-.. c:macro:: DECLARE_KOOH(name, arglist, passlist)
+.. c:macro:: DECLARE_KOOH(name, args...)

    :param name: Name of the hook to be defined
-   :param arglist: Function definition style parameter list in braces.
-   :param passlist: List of the same parameters without their types.
+   :param args: List of (type, name) tuples specifying hook parameters.

-   Note:  the second and third macro args must be the hook function's parameter list, with the same names for each parameter.
-The second macro arg is with types (used for defining things), the third arg is just the names (used for passing along parameters).
+   The tuples specifying parameters are essentially just "insert a comma between the type and the name and put braces around it".
+Without the extra comma, the macro would be unable to use the name without the declaration in front of it.

    This macro must be placed in a header file;  this header file must be included to register a callback on the hook.